 Is Denmark part of the Schengen Block?

 Yes, it is along with almost every other E.U. country.
-A few haven’t joined Schengen, like Britain, mainly because they want to have more say in who enters their country, but some that aren’t in Schengen soon will be.
+A few haven’t joined Schengen, mainly because they want to have more say in who enters their country, but some that aren’t in Schengen soon will be.
 Schengen is just about entry arrangements and immigration, while the E.U. is about much more like trade arrangements.
 Basically, if you are a Schengen member citizen you have free movement across all other Schengen countries.
 Also, if you get a Schengen visa, because you are not an E.U. passport holder, you will then be allowed to enter any other Schengen country for the 90 day maximum stay.

 Is Denmark worth visiting?